Skip to main content

 The HPA Axis and Its Impact on Gonadal Function

 Chronic stress, a hallmark of modern life, leads to sustained elevation of cortisol, the primary glucocorticoid released by the adrenal glands.
 Cortisol’s primary function is to mobilize energy reserves to cope with a perceived threat.
-When this state becomes chronic, the elevated levels directly inhibit the release of Gonadotropin-Releasing Hormone (GnRH) from the hypothalamus.
+When this state becomes chronic, the elevated cortisol levels directly inhibit the release of Gonadotropin-Releasing Hormone (GnRH) from the hypothalamus.

 This suppression of GnRH, in turn, reduces the pituitary’s secretion of Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
 For men, reduced LH signaling to the Leydig cells of the testes results in lower testosterone production.
 In women, disruptions in the pulsatility of LH and FSH can lead to anovulatory cycles and diminished estrogen and progesterone production.